SeleniumHQ/selenium-ide/docs/introduction/code-export.md

 ### Java JUnit

-The exported code for Java JUnit is built to work with Java 8, JUnit 4.12, and Selenium 3.141.
+The exported code for Java JUnit is built to work with Java 8, JUnit 4.12, and the latest version of Selenium 3.

 You should be able to take the exported Java file and place it into a standard Maven directory structure with a `pom.xml` file listing these dependencies and run it.